Shiga toxin-producing E. coli (STEC) including E. coli O157:H7

 Infection with Shiga toxin-producing E. coli (STEC) can occur through consumption of: undercooked ground beef and other beef products; unpasteurized milk, cheese, and juice; contaminated raw fruits, vegetables, and herbs; water contaminated with animal feces, or by direct contact with farm animals or their environment.
 Ready-to-eat foods can also be contaminated with STEC through contact with raw beef or raw beef juices in the kitchen.
 Large multi-state outbreaks involving commercially distributed food products including beef, produce, and cheese have occurred in recent years.

-Person-to-person transmission of E. coli can occur through the fecal-oral route, including transmission within households, child day-care centers, and long-term care facilities.
+Person-to-person transmission of E. coli can occur through the fecal-oral route, including transmission within households, childcare centers, and long-term care facilities.
 Transmission is facilitated by inadequate hand washing after a bowel movement and contamination of objects in the environment.

 Purpose of surveillance: